Before Homosexuality: Same-Sex Desire from Smollett to Dickens

 Module code: EN3140

-This module examines the many ways in which the love that famously 'dare not speak its name' does receive articulation in a wide range of texts produced in the eighteenth and nineteenth centuries.
-Students are invited to explore and complicate Foucault's momentous statement that homosexuality, as an identity, came into being in the late nineteenth century with the sexological coinage of the term.
+In this module you will examine the many ways in which the love that famously 'dare not speak its name' does receive articulation in a wide range of texts produced in the 18th and 19th centuries.
+Together we will explore and complicate Foucault's momentous statement that homosexuality, as an identity, came into being in the late 19th century with the sexological coinage of the term.

-In demonstrating the diversity of treatments of same-sex desire in this period, the course takes in material from the canonical to the obscene.
+In demonstrating the diversity of treatments of same-sex desire in this period, we will discuss material from the canonical to the obscene.
 You will read novels from such 'respectable' authors as Tobias Smollett (The Adventures of Roderick Random and extracts from The Adventures of Peregrine Pickle) and Charles Dickens (David Copperfield and Little Dorrit) alongside pornographic writing, including John Cleland's erotic classic Memoirs of a Woman of Pleasure, or Fanny Hill.

 We will explore the idea of 'canonicity' and how generic distinctions are drawn and policed.
 As well as novels such as Maria Edgeworth's Belinda, we will consider novelas and poetry (for example, short works by Daniel Defoe and extracts from Alfred Tennyson's In Memoriam), anonymous tracts, diaries (such as the one kept by Anne Lister), autobiography and recent critical writing.